Mohammedelsayed412/prosthetic_hand_simulator/Sensor node/Documentation.md

       </sensor>
 ```
 here, we descripte the specs of the used sensor and it will be different from sensor to other aslo, we can change the values of these coefficients as we desire.
-the distored camera has 5 distortion coefficient k1, k2, k3, p1, p2.
+The distored camera has 5 distortion coefficient k1, k2, k3, p1, p2.
 The coeffs k describe the radial components and the coeffs p describe the tangential component,to change the distortion we can change these values.

+## Connect Gazebo with ROS

+* install gazebo_ros_pkgs
+`$ sudo apt-get install ros-melodic-gazebo-ros-pkgs ros-melodic-gazebo-ros-control`

+* Launch empty world from ros
+  `$ roslaunch gazebo_ros empty_world.launch`

+* Spawn the model in Simulation
+  `$ rosrun gazebo_ros spawn_model -file <file_path> -sdf -model <model_name>`

+  now the distorted camera sensor is be shown in the simulation to check that everything working well
+   `$ rosrun rqt_graph rqt_graph`

-## 2) Using the camera node as a publisher
+## 2) Writing a publisher node